 Shrimp productivity has previously been found to be correlated with sea level height and the Bakun upwelling index (Rothlisberg and Miller 1983; Hannah 2011).
 The strength and timing of upwelling of cold deep nutrient-rich waters impacts the temperature young shrimp experience, ocean transport during the larval stage to adult habitat, and the quantity and quality of food resources.
-For our study, we used the coastal upwelling transport index (CUTI) and biologically effective upwelling transport index (BEUTI) calculated monthly and averaged across 42, 45, and 47°N regional averages, the approximate latitudinal range of the data, and from March through June, the key spring upwelling period (Jacox et al. 2018).
+We used the coastal upwelling transport index (CUTI) and biologically effective upwelling transport index (BEUTI) calculated monthly and averaged across 42, 45, and 47°N, the approximate latitudinal range of the data, and from March through June, the key spring upwelling period (Jacox et al. 2018).
 These upwelling indices are improved measures of upwelling strength relative to the Bakun index and are more relevant for marine organisms (Jacox et al. 2018).
-Growth of young ocean shrimp has also been found to be directly influenced by temperature (Rothlisberg 1979).
+Growth of young ocean shrimp has been found to be directly influenced by temperature (Rothlisberg 1979).
 We took monthly sea surface temperature (SST) data from the NOAA Extended Reconstructed Sea Surface Temperature dataset smoothed into two-degree bins (Huang et al. 2017) and averaged it from 40-48°N, 124-126°W, and March-August, which covers the pelagic larval period and the general spatial extent of the population.
 Bottom layer temperature would be an appropriate temperature metric for settled juveniles during the fall and winter months, but no continuous bottom layer temperature time series exists for the California Current that covers the full temporal extent of the length data.
 Finally, we also included log-recruitment as a density-dependent variable in our analysis because shrimp from large year classes may grow more slowly due to competition with conspecifics (Groth and Hannah 2018).

 2.3 Growth model